metaplex-foundation/docs/docs/programs/token-metadata/getting-started.md

 When developing for the web or using [Node.js](https://nodejs.org/en/), one of the easiest ways to interact with the Token Metadata program — and other Metaplex programs — is to use our new JavaScript SDK.

-It not only provide a great API to interact with programs, but also abstracts away some of the pain points we have to deal with when interacting with the Solana blockchain.
-For instance, it encapsulate who is using the SDK via Identity Drivers and which storage provider we should use via Storage Drivers.
-On top of that, the SDK was built with modularity in mind so one can easily inject plugins and modules in order to extend its feature set.
+It not only provides a great API to interact with programs but also abstracts away some of the pain points we have to deal with when interacting with the Solana blockchain.
+For instance, it encapsulates who is using the SDK via Identity Drivers and which storage provider we should use via Storage Drivers.
+On top of that, the SDK was built with modularity in mind so one can easily inject plugins and modules to extend its feature set.

 **The main module that interacts with the Token Metadata program is the [NFT module](https://github.com/metaplex-foundation/js-next#nfts)**.
 It is composed of several methods that focus on real use cases to make our life easier.
 Here are some of them.